-Saying you'll go to trial - and not bluffing about it - can be everything in a criminal case, especially one involving theft crime charges.
-It's because trial might be necessary in order to make the government prove its case, to make it show that the case against you might not be as strong as the government says it is.
+Saying you’ll go to trial – and not bluffing about it – can be everything in a criminal case, especially one involving theft crime charges.
+It’s because a trial might be necessary in order to make the government prove its case, to make it show that the case against you might not be as strong as the government says it is.

 What is Considered Armed Robbery?

-According to Arizona law, armed robbery is defined as an act where a person uses or threatens the use of a weapon, such as a gun or knife, while committing an act of robbery.
+According to Arizona law, armed robbery is defined as an act where a person uses or threatens the use of a weapon, such as a gun or a knife, while committing an act of robbery.
 For an act to be charged as armed robbery, the government will look at several factors.

-Some important questions pertaining to your case are:
+Some important questions about your case are: